SpartnerNL/laravel-excel-docs/3.1/exports/export-formats.md

 By default, the export format is determined by the extension of the file.
 If you want to explicitly configure the export format, you can pass it through as 2nd parameter.

-You can customize the download headers with the optional 3rd parameter `$headers`.
-This way, you can customize the mime type for example.

 ## XLSX

 ```php